-This video shows you the parts of the car you need to know, though it's a little sketchy on exactly how you let out the clutch pedal and push in the gas pedal.
+This video shows you the parts of the car you need to know, including how you let out the clutch pedal and push in the gas pedal.

 Shifting, in my opinion, is a lot easier than starting to move the car.
 Look at the "H" pattern on the gearshift knob to learn the different gears.
 You shift from 1, to 2, to 3, to 4, to 5, and then to 6, if you have a sixth gear.

 How do you shift into the higher gears?
-It is pretty much the same procedure as starting the car up, except it is much easier.
+It is pretty much the same procedure as starting the car up, except much easier.

 Let's say you are in first gear going into second.
 Follow these procedures.

 - Put the clutch in, and then move the stick to second.
 On most cars, to go from first to second, you pull the stick towards you, that is, down to the bottom leg of the "H."

 - Slowly release the clutch to the biting point, and then add a little bit of gas.